Back to Learn

 Why some listening periods make better charts than others

-• Exploratory periods often produce broader, less dramatic results.
+• Exploratory periods often create broader, less dramatic visuals.

-• A chart can be accurate without feeling especially theatrical.
+• A chart can be accurate even when it does not feel theatrical.

 Takeaway